June 23rd 2020

-It’s the collagen boosting treatment that derms swear by, but the skincare you use before, during and after microneedling could make all the difference between smooth or sore.
+It’s the collagen-boosting treatment that derms swear by, but the skincare you use before after microneedling could make all the difference between smooth and sore.
 Here’s what you need and what you really don’t…

-Whether at-home or in clinic, microneedling has gone macro in beautyland.
-Treatwell recently reported a 127 per cent jump in demand for microneedling treatments, while Net A Porter revealed earlier this year that celebrity facialist Teresa Tarmey’s Microneedling Kit, a snip at £350, is consistently within the top five best selling facial tools onsite.
+Whether at-home or in-clinic, microneedling has gone macro in beautyland.
+Treatwell recently reported a 127 per cent jump in demand for microneedling treatments, celebrity facialist Teresa Tarmey’s Microneedling Kit, a snip at £350, is consistently a best-seller.

 In case you’re yet to go under the needle (FYI, it’s non-invasive and uncomfortable rather than excruciating), here’s the general idea according to award-winning cosmetic doctor and founder of the Esho clinic Dr Tijion Esho:

 “Microneedling is a medical procedure using small needles to make micro-injuries to stimulate collagen production in the skin.”